 FabricAID FabricAID is a social enterprise that provides affordable clothing to marginalised communities, contributes innovative solutions to Lebanon’s landfill crisis and creates much-needed jobs for refugees.
-Facts & Figures Read more Location: Throughout Lebanon Alfanar Investee Since: 2018 Total Alfanar Grant: £152,736 Social Impact: 90,000+ low-income people given access to quality clothing, 62 jobs created Website: https://www.fabricaid.me/ SDGs: The Challenge Low-income and refugee communities in Lebanon lack access to high-quality, affordable clothing.
+Facts & Figures Read more Location: Throughout Lebanon Alfanar SE Since: 2018 Total Alfanar Grant: £152,736 Social Impact: 90,000+ low-income people given access to quality clothing, 62 jobs created Website: https://www.fabricaid.me/ SDGs: The Challenge Low-income and refugee communities in Lebanon lack access to high-quality, affordable clothing.
 Rather than being recycled, most second-hand clothing ends up with NGOs not specialised to distribute them, and any clothing items which are believed unsuitable for immediate resale due to damage are dumped in landfill.
 Notably, of the clothes given to these NGOs, many are also never redistributed due to the lack of resources and Lebanon has been importing second-hand clothing from abroad due to this market inefficiency.
-The Organisation Established in 2016, FabricAID simultaneously seeks to tackle Lebanon’s landfill crisis, create jobs for refugees and to provide high-quality second-hand clothing to low-income communities.
+The Organisation Established in 2016, FabricAID simultaneously seeks to tackle Lebanon’s landfill crisis, create jobs for refugees, and to provide high-quality second-hand clothing to low-income communities.
 By collecting second-hand clothes from NGOs and the wider public, then sorting, repairing and selling these clothes at pop-up shops in underprivileged and refugee communities, FabricAID is making affordable clothing widely available.
 FabricAID’s sorting facility is fully staffed by refugees, adding an additional layer of social impact to its innovative model.
-What has Been Achieved with Alfanar’s Support Alfanar’s pilot investment is focused on improving operational efficiency and helping FabricAID to improve its revenue by increasing its points of sale across Lebanon and now Jordan.
+What has Been Achieved with Alfanar’s Support Alfanar’s support has focused on improving operational efficiency and helping FabricAID to improve its revenue by increasing its points of sale across Lebanon and now Jordan.
 The support has also focussed on improving the income, and thus the sustainability, of FabricAID, and has explored new potential ways to generate income.
 This has included growing the number of partnerships that FabricAID operates, for instance with the Red Cross, in order to gather even larger quantities of clothing.
 There has also been exploration of resale of damaged items, and those unsuitable for refugees, through the RemAID programme.
 This programme sells damaged goods for reuse in the making of upholstery padding in collaboration with the Orphan Welfare society, and those items unsuitable for refugees are processed into unique vintage fashion items by the ESMOD Fashion School and the NGO Sawa for Development and Aid, to be sold at fashion shows to middle-class customers.
 Alfanar's Support: Looking Ahead FabricAID is currently expanding its range of permanent shops and has recently scaled its impact to Jordan.
 In addition to monitoring targets, Alfanar will focus its management support on helping FabricAID with multi-country management and preparation for expansion to Egypt.
 Back to Venture Philanthropy Portfolio.